MarwanAl-Obaidi/NodeJS-fundamentals/README.md

 ### Using Express
 In this chapter, we create a web service using the express.
 The express is Node.js web application framework that makes easier to develop web application with Node.js.

+### Create Rest API
+In this chapter, we learn the basics of REST API.
+We will also create a REST API that provides all CRUD operations.